minad/paripari/README.md

 If the Acceptor fails, the Reporter returns a report about the parsing errors.
 This allows for fast parsing in the good case without compromising on the quality of the error messages.

 Like Attoparsec, the parser combinators backtrack by default.
-To avoid bad error messages the `<!>` parser combinator is provided, which does not backtrack.
+To avoid exponential parsing time if errors are found and in order to avoid bad error messages, the `<!>` parser combinator is provided, which does not backtrack.

 PariPari operates on strict `ByteString` and `Text`.
 As a consequence, PariPari is only a good fit for data which is available at once (no streaming).